yIllusionSky/tscale_sequence/README.md

 **[Chinese](README_CN.md)**

-I haven't found this sequence online yet.
 I accidentally discovered it when I encountered a need while playing a game.
 I'm not a mathematician.
 If you have any questions, I hope you can give me some advice.

 Define a new sequence, called t-scale-sequence.
 It measures the relationship between a number of continuous factors.
 Below is an example of it.